typesafegithub/github-workflows-kt/docs/user-guide/script-generator.md

 ## Compare the YAML files - semantically

-Running the script produced a file like `build.yaml`

-You cannot compare it directly with the original file because there are lots of way to write in YAML the same content.
+Running the script produced a file like `build.yml`.
+It's recommended to verify if the generator produced a correct script.
+You cannot compare it directly with the original file because there are multiple ways to encode the same YAML content.
+For example, certain formatting differences are possible, the lists can be expressed either as separate lines starting with `-` or as values between `[` and `]`, and so on.

-Instead, do a Semantic YAML Diff using **https://yamldiff.com/**
+Instead, a semantic YAML diff may be helpful, using e.g. **https://yamldiff.com/**.
+It will show you what really
+changed:

 <img width="1336" alt="YAML_Diff_-_Semantically_compare_YAML" src="https://user-images.githubusercontent.com/459464/159888285-069cef9c-f35d-4555-93f8-7623c0c73744.png">

+## Use the Kotlin script

+Now you don't need your old YAML file.
+The new source of truth about your workflow's logic is the Kotlin script, and the generated YAML serves only as a preview what actually will be executed by GitHub.

+Please refer to [Getting started](getting_started.md) chapter to learn how to use the new script and make it work on GitHub.